daavve/texlive-ewuthesis/README.md

 ## What is this?

 *ewuthesis* is a LaTeX document class meant for using with a Eastern Washington University-style thesis.
-It would be used like so:

     \documentclass{ewuthesis}

 Its development web site is at <https://github.com/oraac/texlive-ewuthesis>.
+The thesis style guide and related forms are at <http://http://www.ewu.edu/grad/graduate-student-forms>

 ## Manifest: